kaspernux/gab-app/README.md

 This project is licensed under the [MIT License](LICENSE).
 ```

-You can copy and paste this code into your README.md file in your Gab App repository.
-Feel free to modify it as needed!
+You can replace "your_server_endpoint" with the actual URL where your application will be hosted.
+Make sure to replace placeholders like email and password with the actual credentials used in your application.